 This is important because consumer feelings toward the state of the economy often dictate their spending and saving habits, which boil down to either revenue growth or declines for many businesses.

-On a month-to-month basis, vehicle sales increased by 45% in June 2021, according to Business World, suggesting consumers are currently comfortable with the state of the U.S. economy.
+On a month-to-month basis, vehicle sales increased by 37% year over year in June 2021, according to HT Auto.
+This suggests consumers are currently comfortable with the state of the U.S. economy.

 13. Declining Home Sales

 The reason to track home sales falls along similar lines.
 Consumers aren’t as cavalier about buying a home if they don’t feel comfortable with the state of the economy.

 At the moment, existing home sales are on the rise, with a 1.4% increase in June 2021 according to the National Association of Realtors.
 Should sales continue to increase, it will be a strong sign consumers are confident about economic growth ahead.

 14. A Black Swan Event

 In a black swan event, none of the above matters.
 These rare, unforeseen events happen completely out of the blue, leading to dramatic market declines.
 Some examples of black swan events in recent history include:

 - COVID-19.
 The most recent black swan event took place in early 2020 when COVID-19 swept the world.
 The virus came out of nowhere, leading to lockdowns and driving the market down tremendously in a short period of time.

 - Terrorist Attacks.
 On September 11, 2001, a terrorist attack on New York City and the Pentagon shook the United States.
 The resulting fear of further attacks and geopolitical fallout led to significant declines in the market.

 - Soviet Union Dissolution.
 The collapse of the Soviet Union took place in 1991.
 The geopolitical uncertainty that followed led markets to tremendous lows.